WaldoJeffers/conductor/README.md

 compose(concat, getName, isGood)(jedis) // 'Luke, Yoda'
 ```

 All functions in **conductor** are **curried** by default, which means they can be used in a partially applied form to define very modular and composable blocks in your code.
-In the example above, we have an array of `jedis`, and we want to retrieve a concataneted string of all the good guys' name.
+In the example above, we have an array of `jedis`, and we want to retrieve a concatenated string of all the good guys' name.
 We first define an`isGood`function, which will filter out the bad guys.
 Then, we create a mapping function`getName`which will retrieve each jedi's name.
-Finally, we create a concatenating function called`concat`.
+Finally, we create a concatenating function called `concat`.
 We can now easily compose them and pass the`jedis` array to the resulting function.
 Notice how we created small & modular **point-free** functions, and only passed the input data when we actually needed to.

 ## documentation